Writing for Digital Media

 Log into D2L and complete the first week’s assignments, which are detailed in the D2L Content section.

-In this media-rich class, using an modern browser is mandatory.
+In this media-rich class, using a recent version of Firefox, Chrome, Edge, or Safari is mandatory.

 PDF Reader (Adobe Reader)